Research Catalogue Extended Guide

 What is the RC used for?

-Research Catalogue can be used for creating research documentation, editing articles, collaborative writing, thesis works, peer reviewed journal publications and course materials.
-It has also been used for setting up low-
+Research Catalogue can be used for creating research documentation, editing articles, reports, collaborative writing, thesis/dissertation works, peer reviewed journal publications and class logbooks.

 What is an RC Exposition ?